svachaj/sambar-wall/README.md

 This application uses MSSQL as its database because it is a replacement for an existing interface to an older version of the application and is therefore tightly bound to MSSQL.
 Based on this application, a general template will be created, which should include an ORM to make everything more flexible.

+The application is currently strictly localized to the Czech language, which is another aspect to be improved in the general template.

+### The result should be a preconfigured template for developing modern and high-performance web applications based on Go and HTMX, with various authentication options.

 ## Prerequisites

 ### [Go](https://go.dev/) of course 🚀